jraslab/jraslab.github.io/_posts/2020-09-04-rosalind-cmbtg.md

 ---
-title: "Rosalind awarded a CMB Training Grant!"
+title: "Rosalind awarded a position on the CMB Training Grant!"
 categories:
 #  - Post Formats
 tags: